On this page

 To constrain one particular transform component (translate, rotate, or scale) to a driver and keep the other components unchanged, use the xformmask port on the TransformObject node.

 Set up a bit mask for the translate, rotate, and scale values.
-If you want to constrain the rotation of a joint to a driver’s rotation, set the Value node for the rotation to 1, and set the translate and scale Value nodes to 0.
+If you want to constrain the rotation of a joint to a driver’s rotation, set the Value<Bool> node for the rotation to True, and the Value<Bool> nodes for the translate and scale to False.

 In the example below, the pink nodes set up the functionality of constraining one transform component to a driver.